elementbyte/fivemantivirus/README.md

 [QBCore](https://github.com/qbcore-framework/qb-core) | [QBCore Discord](https://discord.gg/qbcore)

-Consider investing in a good anticheat for your server like [Phoenix Anticheat](https://discord.com/invite/pac) or [FiveEye](https://dsc.gg/FiveEye) or any other anti-cheat that you feel comfortable using.

-Buy resources from only reputable places that you feel comfortable purchasing from either Tebex listed stores or from places like [Modit](https://modit.store/), if you're unsure about a store, perhaps ask for guidance on the warden discord.
+Buy resources from only reputable places that you feel comfortable purchasing from either Tebex listed stores or from places like [Modit](https://modit.store/), if you're unsure about a store, perhaps ask for guidance on the Warden discord.
+These people are great for pointing you to good, honest resource creators.

 Be extremely sketchy on code you get that is encrypted or downloaded from shady sources.